KateCB-DevOps/Asus-X299-Hackintosh/Custom BIOS Collection/README.md

 # Custom BIOS Collection

 ## Introduction
-The Custom BIOS collection folder contains modified BIOS that have custom splash logos instead of the ASUS logo.
-Will be updated with tutorial and required files later.
+The Custom BIOS collection folder contains modified BIOS that have custom boot logos instead of the ASUS logo.
+A guide to create your own boot logo can be located [here](https://climbjoe.tv/how-to-change-your-mainboard-boot-logo-image-to-custom-imac-pro-image-logo/).

 ## BIOS Collection
 | BIOS File | Motherboard | BIOS Version | Description | Credits |